 Our principal offices are in Bothell, Washington where we conduct our scientific research.
-We also maintain a small finance and accounting office in Miami, Florida.
-In addition, while we do not have offices in Australia, our Influenza A Phase 1 clinical trial in Australia will depend on one or more CROs and their facilities located in Australia for the furtherance of our research and development efforts as to that product.
-We will also use CROs for our two planned COVID-19 clinical trials.
+We also maintain a small finance and accounting office in Miami, Florida and an administrative office in Australia.
+In addition, our Influenza A Phase 1 clinical trial depends on one or more CROs and their facilities located in Australia for Phase 1 and the United Kingdom for Phase 2a for the furtherance of our research and development efforts as to that product.
+We also plan use Australian CROs for our planned COVID-19 clinical trial in 2023.
 We and third parties on which we rely are vulnerable to natural disasters such as earthquakes, tornados, severe storms, hurricanes, tsunamis, and fires, as well as other events that could disrupt our operations and cause delays in research and development of our product candidates.
 We do not carry insurance for natural disasters or similar events, and we may not carry sufficient business interruption insurance to compensate us for losses that may occur.
 Any losses or damages we incur could have a material adverse effect on our operations.
-See also risk factor entitled "Because of the unknown impact from the COVID-19 pandemic, it may have unanticipated material adverse effect upon us."